Sunrises, Stars, & Stunning Blue Water: New Zealand’s Lake Tekapo

-For such a small country (about the size of the UK), New Zealand can lay claim to several of the world’s most iconic landscapes, and a few buildings as well.
-And one of the best-known views that come to mind is Lake Tekapo’s stunning milky turquoise water, framed by a small chapel, clear mountains in the background, and (when the season cooperates) vibrant purple lupins.
+For such a small country, New Zealand can lay claim to several of the world’s most iconic views.
+And one of the best-known that comes to mind is Lake Tekapo’s stunning turquoise water, framed by a small chapel, clear mountains in the background, and (when the season cooperates) vibrant purple lupins.

 We spent the first couple days of our two-week Kiwi whirlwind in the Lake Tekapo area, taking a million pics of the lake (and nearby Lake Pukaki, also gorgeous), and then taking a boat trip on glacier Lake Tasman and hiking the beautiful Hooker Valley Trail near Mt.
 Cook/Aoraki.

 While we were tired, honestly the super long flight wasn’t a big deal.
 I flew to Chicago the night before to meet Enoc and Sarai, then we flew to San Francisco and met up with Brek, then flew another 13 hours to Auckland and a quick puddle jumper to Christchurch.

 But the fact is that 13 hours on a plane doesn’t feel much different than 9, other than that you have a better shot at grabbing some decent sleep.
 And Air New Zealand is quite comfortable.

 These are people loopy from 17 hours of flights and three hours in the car…

 You might also like: 20+ Tips to Survive & Thrive on a Long Flight